Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * Fumi Honda (M) - AI Research.
 Coauthor on accepted RLDM 2019 poster "Exploration under State Abstraction via Efficient Sampling and Action Reuse".
 * Mingxuan Li (M) -Theory of Reinforcement Learning and research in planning under some state abstractions.
 * Steven Li (H) - Game Design and Software Engineering.
 Created a custom game engine in Python and novel level-design formats.
-* Zhiyin Lin (H) * - Research in uncertainty modeling for Machine Learning models and medical decision-making.
+* Zhiyin Lin (H) - Research in uncertainty modeling for Machine Learning models and medical decision-making.
 Coauthor on a AAAI workshop paper.
 * Alvin Miao (H) * - Machine Learning.
 Working on a project involving brain-computer interfaces.
 * Naveen Srinivasan (M) - Theory of Reinforcement Learning.
 Worked on a project involving planning with access to a state partition and local options.
-* Yiming Song (H) * - Applied Machine Learning.
-Advising on a project involving instrument segmentation from a mixed audio recording.
+* Yiming Song (H) - Applied Machine Learning.
+Advised on a project involving instrument segmentation from a mixed audio recording.
 * Ryan Wong (H) - Applied Machine Learning.
 Combined a variety of techniques to predict needed repairs for bike sharing in New York.
 Culminated in a submission to a student research competition.
-* Jack Xie (H) - Supervised Learning on Images.
+* Jack Xie (H) - Supervised Learning on images.
+Unsupervised learning for linguistics.
 Built a model for visually detecting sign language.
 * Zora Zhang (H) - Research into explainable machine learning models.

 # Education